 'prefix' => '',

-This will ensure that our SQLite configuration always points to the correct database path if we ever change the environment in which our application is running.
+This makes sure that the SQLite configuration always points to the correct database path, even if you change the environment in which the application is running.

-To confirm that all is working perfectly, let’s migrate our database by running the following command:
+To confirm that all is working perfectly, migrate the database by running this command:

 php artisan migrate